inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_smart_app_suite_description_v201.md

 uses the same base server url and access token, and apps will need to be configured to connect to it as well.
 See the "Combined payer and EHR FHIR servers" section below for details.

-The DTR specification allows apps and their partners significant leeway in how they decide what questionnaire to request.
+The DTR specification allows apps and their partners significant leeway in terms of what information is provided on launch and how that information gets used by the app to determine the `$questionnaire-package` endpoint and what details to submit as a part of that operation.
 Inferno cannot know ahead of time what data needs to be available for the app under test to successfully request, pre-populate, and render a questionnaire.
 See the "`fhirContext` and available instances" section below for details on how to enable Inferno to meet the needs of your application.